mdhrumil/personal-website/posts/dapp-day-3.md

 Welcome to Day 3 of this journey.

-Today I read the third and fourth chapter of the book: [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - Ethereum clients, and Cryptography.
+Today I read the third, fourth, fifth, and sixth chapters of the book: [Mastering Ethereum](https://github.com/ethereumbook/ethereumbook) - Ethereum clients, Cryptography, Wallets, and Transactions.

 In the third chapter, I learned about Ethereum networks and different types of Ethereum clients.
 Ethereum networks are basically blockchain networks that conform and follow the specifications in Ethereum Yellow paper and may or may not conform to the proposals put forth by Ethereum Improvement Proposals (EIP).
 Some examples of Ethereum networks are: Ethereum, Ethereum Classic, Ella, Expanse and others.